um33/dentistimo/README.md

 ## Functional Decomposition Model (FDM)

 ![functional-decomposition-model.drawio.png](./functional-decomposition-model.drawio.png)
-*Figure - The purpose of a functional decomposition model is to break down a system into its smaller components of functions.
+> Figure 3 - The purpose of a functional decomposition model is to break down a system into its smaller components of functions.
 Our FDM can be read from left to right in a chronological order, from the point of when a user registers a new account to notification of a successful appointment booking.*

 ## Entity Relationship (ER) Diagram

 ![er-diagram-dentistimo.drawio.png](./er-diagram-dentistimo.drawio.png)
-*Figure - The ER diagram represents the system's database by illustrating the entities and their relationship.
+> Figure 4 - The ER diagram represents the system's database by illustrating the entities and their relationship.
 Each of the four entities above represent the 4 different backend services that are implemented in their corresponding repo on GitLab.
 Respectively, each service is connected to its own database in order to fulfull the requirement of service-oriented architecture (SOA) style.*

 ## Design decision tamplate

 ![Design_Template_2.png](./Design_Template_2.png)
+> Table 1 - placeholder

 ## Sitemap

 ![Dentistimo_Sitemap.png](./Dentistimo_Sitemap.png)

-*Figure - The Sitemap diagram represents all the pages in our application and shows the inter-connection between them.
+> Figure 5 - The Sitemap diagram represents all the pages in our application and shows the inter-connection between them.
 It also shows how the navigation takes place from one page to the other.*

 ## Visuals (Victor if time)